 In the Artist’s Way, Julia Cameron talks about thinking about what you can do to work towards your creative goals each year, each month, each week and each day.
 I love this, as it always means your working towards your big goal.

 So, write down the things you want to achieve in your acting career this year.
 Then, what would you like to achieve this month to work towards those goals?
+Break down your goals into actionable steps.

-When it comes to planning your week, try to make one or two specific goals to work towards.
+When it comes to planning your week, try to make one or two specific SMART goals to work towards.
 Perhaps it’s working on and filming a monologue.
 Perhaps it’s learning more about Chekhov’s techniques.
 Whatever it is, try not to overwhelm yourself – there are only seven days in a week.

 Write a list of your weekly commitments and goals.
 These will become the basis of your actor’s schedule.